 - The SEO framework doesn’t sell anything to you.
-It’s matches most of the needed features you find in Yoast and All in One, but you’re not required to pay for extensions or premium features.
+It’s matches most of the needed features you find in Yoast, but you’re not required to pay for extensions or premium features.

 - The visual, colored meter/scale provides a more user-friendly way to check whether your post will perform well on Google.

 - It has a local SEO extension for companies that need to set up and display important local business information.

 - The comment spamming extension removes the need for an additional plugin.

 - Most of the SEO settings are preconfigured so that there’s little to set up after installing the plugin.

 - While other plugins utilize a focus keyword, The SEO Framework focuses on the focus subject to encourage more natural writing because Google sees synonyms in SERPs as the same thing.

 SEOPress is a freemium SEO plugin for WordPress with no ads.
 It’s completely white labeled with no footprints even in the free version.
 It’s simple, fast, and powerful, letting you manage all of your titles and meta descriptions for posts/pages/post types/terms.